dualra1n/dualra1n/tutorial.md

 # How do I jailbreak the dualbooted iOS?

-1. Run `./dualboot.sh --jailbreak 14.2` (add `--fixHard` if uou have done so previously).
+1. Run `./dualboot.sh --jailbreak 14.2` (add `--fixHard` if you have done so previously).
 When this finishes, open Pogo and tap Install, then Do All.
 If you reboot your device, you will only need to tap Do All in Pogo. (it is ***highly recommended*** to use this over Taurine)

 2. Jailbreak with Taurine: <code>./dualboot.sh --jailbreak 14.3 --taurine </code> (not recommended, don't use this unless you are a professional jailbreaker).
 When this finishes, install TrollStore from the Apple TV app and refresh icon using TrollStore, open Taurine and click Jailbreak.